6529-Collections/6529-Prenode/README.md

 The Prenode endpoints are documented with OpenAPI Definitions, and published from the repo: [https://6529-collections.github.io/6529-Prenode/docs].

-## 2. AWS Setup
+## 2. AWS setup

 You'll need just a few things in place before starting the automated setup process.

 **Prerequisites:**

 - You need an AWS account, of course!
-If you don't have one, you can create one for free, but will be required to register a payment method.
+If you don't have one, you can create one for free (but will be required to register a payment method).
 You'll also need just a little familiarity with using the AWS console (<a href="https://aws.amazon.com/" target="_blank" rel="noreferrer">Sign in now</a>) or the AWS CLI (<a href="https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html" target="_blank" rel="noreferrer">Read More</a>)

 - Since the node is required to run securely over HTTPS, you'll need a domain name for an SSL certificate.
 The automated setup process will then get a free cert for you.